 Unique opportunity for students

 Following a rigorous audition process, NECN selects three Suffolk University students each semester to act as the main “Suffolk in the City” reporters for six months.
 The students work on weekly story pitches with NECN producers, tape person-on-the-street interviews, edit their footage into tv-ready packages, and participate in live Q&As with NECN anchors.

-"Where else can you do that?" asks Monika Raesch, chair of Suffolk's Department of Communication, Journalism, & Media.
+"Where else can you do that?" asks Monika Raesch, former chair of Suffolk's Department of Communication, Journalism, & Media.
 "There's the on-camera experience, but then also the exposure to the business side of journalism.
 It's invaluable experience."